kappter/kappquiz/README.markdown

 ---

-*Explore more tools at [kappter.github.io/portfolio/#projects](https://kappter.github.io/portfolio/#projects) or learn about the app at [github.com/kappter/kappquiz](https://github.com/kappter/kappquiz/).*
+*Discover more tools at [kappter.github.io/portfolio/#projects](https://kappter.github.io/portfolio/#projects) or learn about the app at [github.com/kappter/kappquiz](https://github.com/kappter/kappquiz/).*